Constraints on primordial non-Gaussianity from Quaia: Data

 We use data from the \gaia-\unwise quasar sample, \quaia \cite{2306.17749}.
 The catalog covers the entire sky and contains $\sim1.3$ million sources with magnitudes $G<20.5$.
 The catalog was constructed by cross-matching the quasar candidates in the third \gaia data release \cite{2208.00211} against photometry from the \unwise reprocessing of the Wide-Field Infrared Survey Explorer (WISE) \cite{1909.05444}, improving the level of star contamination and the quality of the estimated spectro-photometric redshifts.

-Crucial to this analysis, the \quaia sample traces one of the largest volumes covered by existing galaxy samples, several times larger than precursor datasets, such as the eBOSS quasar sample \cite{2007.09000} (see \cite{2306.17749} and Fig. \ref{fig:veff}).
+Crucial to this analysis, the \quaia sample traces one of the largest volumes covered by existing samples, several times larger than previous datasets, such as the eBOSS quasar sample \cite{2007.09000} (see Table 1 in \cite{2306.17749} and Fig.~\ref{fig:veff}).
+According to the definition of spanning and effective volume adopted in \cite{2306.17749}, which covered a specific redshift range for the sake of comparison with other data sets, contemporary data sets such as DESI have a larger effective volume than \quaia (by about $\sim30\%$), thanks to their 2.5 times higher number density.
+However, the DESI spanning volume is still $\sim 2.5$ times smaller than the one of \quaia, as it covers a reduced redshift range and a smaller sky fraction with effectively a comparable number of objects.
+Other samples derived from photometric full-sky surveys such as WISE (AGNs or unWISE galaxies \cite{wise, unwise}) span smaller volumes and have lower redshift accuracy.
 This allows us to access the very large scales over which the PNG signal peaks.
 As highly-biased tracers of the matter density, quasars are also particularly sensitive to PNG.
 Furthermore, since \quaia is only based on data from space-borne experiments, the list of potential contaminants affecting the observed number of quasars is significantly shorter than that of ground-based surveys.
 This allows for a tighter control over the survey selection function, as well as the potential sources of large-scale systematics.